Date enacted or revised:

-- For any provision of this procedure that requires participation by a group or committee of tenured faculty in the department, and the number of department faculty is insufficient, tenured faculty from outside the department shall be selected to participate in the process.
-Appointments of faculty from outside the department require the approval of the Provost.
+- For any provision of this procedure that requires participation by a group or committee of tenured faculty in the department, if the number of department faculty is insufficient, tenured faculty from outside the department shall be selected to participate in the process.
+Appointments of faculty from outside the department require the approval of the provost.

 C. Annual Performance Review Process

-The APR is conducted each spring and is based on the previous calendar year's job performance (Spring and Fall semesters).
-The academic calendar reflects dates for APR submission.
+The APR is conducted each spring and is based on that academic year's job performance (fall and spring semesters).
 Faculty members are responsible for timely submission and accuracy of the information included in the APR.
 A copy of the APR form is available from the department head.

-The APR rankings will determine a merit ranking of Category I, Category II, or Category III.
+The APR rankings will determine a merit ranking based on the following scale: 5=Outstanding, 4=Above Average, 3=Average, 2=Below Average, or 1=Unsatisfactory.
 Merit categories are directly related to the level of merit pay (salary increase) if merit is funded.
 Job effectiveness/productivity components and performance level results are considered in appointment renewal, promotion, and tenure decisions.
 The performance level rating of satisfactory or unsatisfactory is independent of merit ranking categories and is not subject to merit ranking category percentages.

 A faculty member may decline to participate in the APR; however, the faculty member must state this option in writing to the department head.
-Any faculty member who does not participate in the APR must, nevertheless, be evaluated for level of job performance and must participate in Student Evaluation of Instruction.
 Faculty who do not participate in the APR will not be eligible for salary increases, tenure, or promotion.
-Faculty who do not participate in the APR must participate in student evaluation of instruction and may be evaluated solely on student evaluation of instruction and the department head’s determination of performance level, including collegiality.
+Faculty who do not participate in the APR must participate in Student Evaluations of Instruction and may be evaluated solely on Student Evaluations of Instruction and the department head’s determination of performance level, including collegiality.

 The department head reviews all submitted materials and other relevant information to the faculty member's job performance.
 Each department must have a template for evaluating APR information.
-After the department head reviews the information submitted, he/she indicates the following in accordance with departmental criteria: 1) the Performance level (satisfactory or unsatisfactory) for each component, and 2) the faculty member's APR ranking among other faculty members in the department.
-The department head discusses APR results with each faculty member, but does not indicate Category I, II, or III determination.
-The department head does not assign merit categories until all faculty are reviewed.
+After the department head reviews the information submitted, he/she indicates the following in accordance with departmental criteria: 1) the performance level (satisfactory or unsatisfactory) for each component, and 2) the faculty member's APR merit ranking of 1-5, with 5 indicating the highest score.
+The department head discusses APR results with each faculty member.
 When APR results of one year are discussed, expectations for the upcoming evaluation period should be communicated.

-Academic department heads are not counted in the college-wide percentage ranking; deans determine merit category for the academic department heads in the college.
-Department heads are evaluated on a combination of elements to include administrative performance evaluation, teaching, service, collegiality (every 3rd year), and to a limited degree, scholarly activity.
+Department heads are evaluated on a combination of elements to include administrative performance evaluation, teaching, service, collegiality, and, to a limited degree, scholarly activity.
 Department heads must be aware of the components of evaluation and expectations of their job performance.

 Deans and departments heads discuss faculty merit rankings and performance level ratings for faculty and department heads with the provost and president.
-After all APR results have been discussed with the dean, provost and president, the Office of Academic and Student Affairs sends approved APRs and merit category assignments to each dean.
+After all APR results have been discussed with the dean, provost, and president, the Office of Academic Affairs and Enrollment Management sends approved APRs and merit category assignments to each dean.
 The dean provides the information to the department heads who inform faculty of performance level ratings and merit category assignments.

-Annual Performance Reports, which include a statement indicating performance level ratings and merit categories, must be signed by the faculty member, the department head, and the dean.
+Annual performance reports, which include a statement indicating performance level ratings and merit categories, must be signed by the faculty member, the department head, and the dean.
 These reports are placed in departmental and college personnel files.
-Only results of APR merit category rankings (not supporting documentation) are maintained in the Office of Academic and Student Affairs.
+Only results of APR merit category rankings (not supporting documentation) are maintained in the Office of Academic Affairs and Enrollment Management.

-If the faculty member disagrees with any part of the department head's or dean's evaluation, within 10 days the faculty member must request a conference which will include all parties concerned (faculty member, department head, and dean) to attempt to resolve the issue.
+If the faculty member disagrees with any part of the department head's or dean's evaluation, within 10 days the faculty member must request a conference that will includes all parties concerned (faculty member, department head, and dean) to attempt to resolve the issue.

-If no resolution for an APR that is appealed is reached within the college, the faculty member may appeal to the provost within 10 calendar days of the conference held at the college level.
-If the faculty member does not agree with the provost’s recommendations he/she may appeal to the Ad Hoc Merit and Promotion Council within 10 days.
+If no resolution for an appealed APR is reached within the college, the faculty member may appeal to the provost within 10 calendar days of the conference held at the college level.
+If the faculty member does not agree with the provost’s recommendations, he/she may appeal to the ad hoc Merit and Promotion Council within 10 days.
 The Council is appointed by the president and is composed of one tenured faculty member from each college and one from the library.
 At least one member of the Council must represent the Faculty Senate.
 The Council will forward its recommendations and all applicable information with the APR to the president, who will make a final ruling on the recommendations within a reasonable time, not to exceed 90 days.

 Deans/department heads inform newly hired faculty about the APR process.
 Deans annually distribute letters of appointment to the faculty, and part of this process is reminding faculty to review several policies and procedures, including the Faculty Evaluation Policy.
-Faculty members must include SEI results in the APR, and these are delivered to faculty by the 14th day of each semester.
+Faculty members must include SEI results in the APR.